 Short-term objectives are to maintain and expand existing support programs in order to respond to increased demand for services by families, to introduce new important services to address gaps in support and continue to collaborate with other charities and organisations to connect families to the assistance they need.

 Operating result

-The operating surplus from continuing operations amounted to a deficit of \$452,480 (2019 surplus: -\$274,647).
+The operating surplus from continuing operations amounted to a surplus of \$1,418,451 (2020 deficit of \$457,338).

 Review of operations